 - Click the Horizontal Pod Autoscaler tab and click Create on the right side of HPA.

 - In the Create dialog box, configure the HPA settings.
 For more information about how to set the parameters, see HPA settings in Step 9.

 - Click OK.

 Run kubectl commands to enable HPA

-You can also create a Horizontal Pod Autoscaler by using an orchestration template and bind the Horizontal Pod Autoscaler to the Deployment for which you want to enable HPA.
+You can also create a Horizontal Pod Autoscaler by using an orchestration template and associate the Horizontal Pod Autoscaler with the Deployment for which you want to enable HPA.
 Then, you can run kubectl commands to enable HPA.

 - Create a file named nginx.yml and copy the following content into the file.The following code block is a YAML template that is used to create a Deployment:

 apiVersion: apps/v1 kind: Deployment metadata: name: nginx labels: app: nginx spec: replicas: 2 selector: matchLabels: app: nginx template: metadata: labels: app: nginx spec: containers: - name: nginx image: nginx:1.7.9 # replace it with your exactly <image_name:tags> ports: - containerPort: 80 resources: requests: ##This parameter is required to run the Horizontal Pod Autoscaler. cpu: 500m